Raymond trained and worked as an actor before joining Thames Television

 Thau, the first director.
 He really liked everything that Raymond

-did and consequently gave him lots of space to get on with his
+did and consequently gave him lots of space to get on with his work.

-with it."
-This made a lot of sense - you wouldn't employ
+made a lot of sense - you wouldn't employ a builder to build your

-a builder to build your house and then build it yourself!
+house and then build it yourself!

 The look of the original show came largely from Raymond.
 The original